alfateam/a/README.md

 Test setup -- the "Arrange-Act" part of suites, is separated from the "Assert" part.
 This way the same setup can be used across different suites.
 Test setups can, of course, be chained.

-Examples below can be found here: https://bitbucket.org/pure/a_demo
+Examples below can be found here: https://github.com/alfateam/a_demo

 Example
 ---------
+The test runner ( _when_ ) will search for all files named when*.js in current directory and below.
 Given the following file structure

 - demo/